Reports of the death of independent bookstores have been greatly exaggerated—at least in San Francisco.

 Flip through The Standard’s guide to San Francisco’s independent bookstores below to find an old haunt or a new favorite.

 A Guide to San Francisco’s Independent Bookstores

 A self-described "authentic, funky" bookstore in the Mission, Adobe has served as a home away from home to artists and art culture enthusiasts since 1989.
 Be sure to donate to its community fridge, open to anyone in need.

 With a massive collection of new and used books and a bustling event calendar including weekend jazz musician performances, Bird & Becket Books and Records has it all, including an abundance of non-fiction and poetry titles.

 Sharing a light and cheerful neighborhood bookstore vibe, Black Bird is packed with hand-selected "of-the-moment" titles and other books reflective of the diversity of the Outer Sunset.

 Featuring science fiction, mystery, horror, and fantasy, Borderlands Books has been satisfying avid readers of niche genres for twenty-three years.

-With 46 plus years in the independent bookselling business, Book Passage is a premier stop on the book circuit, hosting best-selling authors in its Ferry Building and Marin County locations.
+With nearly 50 years in the independent bookselling business, Book Passage is a premier Bay Area stop on the book tour circuit, hosting best-selling authors in its Ferry Building and Marin County locations.

 Purchase books and a place to store them at Books and Bookshelves.
 Since 1985, this independent bookstore has weathered major events, earthquakes, and the pandemic to bring new and used books to the community and bookshelves, storage cubes, boxes, stools, and more.